Landsberg (district): History

 In 1180 the lands east of the Lech river fell to the Wittelsbach dynasty of Bavaria; the lands on the western bank were acquired about 1315.

 The district of Landsberg was established in 1938 as the successor of another entity (Bezirksamt) of the same name.
 In the administrative reform of 1972 the district received its present shape.

 In the final stages of World War II, the German Armaments Ministry and the SS established the Kaufering concentration camp, including 11 subcamps in the general area of Landsberg and Kaufering.
 It was set up as a subcamp of Dachau.
-At the end of April in 1945, the SS evacuated or destroyed what they could before the Allies arrived.
+At the end of April 1945, the SS evacuated or destroyed what they could before the Allies arrived.
 A dramatization of the discovery and liberation of the camp was presented in Episode 9: Why We Fight of the Band of Brothers mini-series in the year 2001.
-The historical information, film and foto material were given by Anton Posset to the film producer Steven Spielberg and Tom Hanks.
+The historical information, film and photographic material were given by Anton Posset to the film producer Steven Spielberg and Tom Hanks.